agustin-carnevale/hexagonal-go/README.md

 # Hexagonal Architecture

-This repo is just some example code/boilerplate in Go to have handy and understand the basics of the hexagonal architecture structure.
+This repo is just a code example/boilerplate in Go to have handy and understand the basics of the hexagonal architecture structure.

 ![hexagonal architecture diagram](hexagonal.png)